Bayesian Nonparametric Modeling for Multivariate Ordinal Regression: Methodology

 Refer to Appendix A for a proof of this result.
 If $C_j=2$ for some $j$, additional restrictions are needed for identifiability, as discussed in Section \ref{sec:bin}.

-Identifiability is a basic model property, and is achieved here by fixing the cut-offs.
-However, this may appear to be a significant restriction, as under the parametric probit setting, fixing all cut-off points would prohibit the model from being able to adequately assign probabilities to the regions determined by the cut-offs.
-We therefore seek to determine if the nonparametric model with fixed cut-offs is sufficiently flexible to accommodate any distribution for $(\boldsymbol{Y},\boldsymbol{X})$ and also for $\boldsymbol{Y} \mid \boldsymbol{X}$. \cite{kottas} provide an informal argument that the normal DP mixture model for multivariate ordinal responses (without covariates) can approximate arbitrarily well any probability distribution for a contingency table.
+{We emphasize that Lemma 1 does not imply that the parameters of the mixture model are identifiable, rather it establishes identifiability for the kernel of the mixture model.
+Identifiability is a basic model property for parametric probit models \citep{hobert,mcculloch,koop,talhouk}, and is achieved for the special one-component case of our model, a multivariate ordered probit model with random covariates, by fixing the cut-offs.} However, this may appear to be a significant restriction, as under the parametric probit setting, fixing all cut-off points would prohibit the model from being able to adequately assign probabilities to the regions determined by the cut-offs.
+We therefore seek to determine if the nonparametric model with fixed cut-offs is sufficiently flexible to accommodate {general distributions} for $(\boldsymbol{Y},\boldsymbol{X})$ and also for $\boldsymbol{Y} \mid \boldsymbol{X}$. \cite{kottas} provide an informal argument that the normal DP mixture model for multivariate ordinal responses (without covariates) can approximate arbitrarily well any probability distribution for a contingency table.
 The basis for this argument is that, in the limit, one mixture component can be placed within each set of cut-offs corresponding to a specific ordinal vector, with the mixture weights assigned accordingly to each cell.